A

 instead.
 Hell, he could buy a real car if he wanted!
 Everything would be fine.

-was best to let his mam know, now that the experiment had been a success.
-I ran
+thought it was best to let his mam know, now that the experiment had been a

-the whole way back; red blotched legs from the nettles, feet soaked from the
+success.
+I ran the whole way back; red blotched legs from the nettles, feet

 It looked like a grushie